🐷

 So the wolf knocked at the door of the brick house and said: "Little pig!
 Little pig!
 Let me in!
 Let me in!"

-Mas o porquinho viu as grandes orelhas do lobo pela fechadura e respondeu: "Não, não, não!
+Mas o porquinho viu as grandes orelhasears do lobo pela fechadura e respondeu: "Não, não, não!
 Pelos pêlos do meu queixo!"

 Então o lobo mostrou os dentes e disse: "Então eu vou bufar e sua casa vai desmoronar!"